GoogleCloudPlatform/cloud-logging-data-source-plugin/README.md

 ### Logs to traces

-You can link log entries to a tracing data source (e.g. [Google Cloud Trace](https://grafana.com/grafana/plugins/googlecloud-trace-datasource/)).
-In the data source settings, under **Logs to traces**, select the trace data source.
+You can link log entries to a [Google Cloud Trace](https://grafana.com/grafana/plugins/googlecloud-trace-datasource/) data source.
+In the data source settings, under **Logs to traces**, select the Google Cloud Trace data source.
 Once configured, any log entry written with the [LogEntry `trace` field](https://cloud.google.com/logging/docs/reference/v2/rest/v2/LogEntry) shows a `traceId` field with a **View trace** link in the log details — clicking it opens the trace in the selected data source.
+The link carries the project parsed from the entry's `projects/<project>/traces/<id>` path; if the `trace` value is not in that form, the data source's default project is used, and if no project can be determined the link is omitted.

 Provisioning example: